These instructions are for patients who have had excision with sutures (stitches) performed at Spot Check Clinic.

 3 days later

 Remove the plastic dressing and any padding underneath.
 You may need to gently wet the padding to ease it off.
-You may shower normally and get water on the wound, but do not immerse the area in water (e.g. swimming, baths) until the stitches have been removed.
-Leave any tape on the wound until you have your stitches removed.
-You can shower as normal and gently pat the area dry.
-If the tape comes off, replace it with Steri-strips or Micropore tape.
+You may shower normally and get water on the wound, but don’t immerse the area in water (e.g. swimming, baths) until the stitches have been removed.

 If you have a medicated silicone gel, e.g. Epicyn or Stratamed, apply it gently three times daily.
 You can apply it over the top of your Steri-Strips.